Your shopping cart is empty

 Native Oysters within 2-3 days from delivery;

-Mussels, clams and cockles within 1-2 days from delivery.
+Mussels, clams, cockles and scallops within 1-2 days from delivery.

 Oysters can be consumed raw or cooked.
-Mussels, clams, and cockles must be cooked prior to consumption.
+Mussels, clams, cockles and scallops must be cooked prior to consumption.